kubernetes-sigs/node-feature-discovery/docs/get-started/quick-start.md

 ### Deploy nfd-topology-updater

-In order to deploy nfd-topology-updater use the `topologyupdater` kustomize overlay.
+To deploy nfd-topology-updater use the `topologyupdater` kustomize overlay.

 ```bash